hannahmohdrawi/Quiz/README.md

 ## Description
 This code was created as part of a mini project to practice HTML, CSS and JavaScript.
 It is focused on the interactivity of the page designed for the user to answer questions individually displaying their results and answers.
+The focus of this project was to hide different sections and display these upon addition of an event listener.

 ## Languages used:
 * HTML